 The aforementioned humor that I mentioned.

-I'll say it again, they were bigger than my apartment in Hoboken back in 96.
+They were bigger than my apartment in Hoboken back in 96.

 And she puts ice cream in it, and she's talking about how she ordered cases more.

-And this is after like this is the height of the pandemic, right?
+And this is after like, this is the height of the pandemic, right?

 So now she goes ahead and does this.

-This we're talking about campaign ads for Trump.
+This, we're talking about campaign ads for Trump.

 How is there not one out yet from the Trump campaign?